eddie-energy/architecture/arc42/eddie-framework/solution-strategy/solution-strategy.md

 1. Setup by Eligible Party
    - The Eligible Party installs the EDDIE Framework on their infrastructure.
-   - The Eligible Party configures Regional Connectors for the PAs and MDAs in the regions where they operate.
+   - The Eligible Party configures Regional Connectors for the Permission Administrators and Metered Data Administrators in the regions where they operate.
    - The Eligible Party defines one or more Data Needs representing the data required for their services.

 2. Customer permission
    - The Eligible Party embeds the EDDIE Popup in their service application.
-   - Customers interact with the Popup, which forwards the request to their PA.
+   - Customers interact with the Popup, which forwards the request to their Permission Administrator.
-   - The customer accepts or rejects the permission request via their PA’s portal.
+   - The customer accepts or rejects the permission request via their Permission Administrator’s portal.

 3. Data provisioning
-   - Once permission is granted, the Regional Connector retrieves the relevant data from the MDA.
+   - Once permission is granted, the Regional Connector retrieves the relevant data from the Metered Data Administrator.
    - Outbound Connectors deliver this data to the Eligible Party’s services.

 4. Permission management
-   - Customers may revoke permissions via their PA.
+   - Customers may revoke permissions via their Permission Administrator.
    - Eligible Parties can monitor or terminate active permissions through the Admin Console.

 ## How does the EDDIE Framework integrate with other EDDIE components?